VirtusLab/foostour/README.md

 **_Refactor the app to make its code clean_**.
 While doing so try to also apply, where applicable, design principles and patterns known to you.
-They may be SOLID, GRASP patterns, Design Patterns, etc. Whatever will make the code easier to change, test, and understand.
+They may be SOLID, GRASP patterns, Design Patterns, etc.

+Do whatever you think is needed to make the code easier to change, test, and understand.
-We do value Clean Code and hope that you do too.
+It's a software, remember?
+If we wouldn't be allowed to change it, it would be implemented as hardware. ;-)